Otto Trieloff

 Otto Paul Trieloff (17 November 1885 – 6 July 1967) was a German athlete.
 He competed at the 1908 Summer Olympics in London.
 He was born in Duisburg and died in Essen-Rüttenscheid.

 Trieloff was a member of the silver medal German medley relay team.
 He was the third runner on the squad, running 400 metres.
-He followed Arthur Hoffmann and Hans Eicke, each of whom ran 200 metres, and was followed by Hanns Braun running the 800.
+He followed Arthur Hoffmann and Hans Eicke, each of whom ran 200 metres, and was followed by Hanns Braun, who ran the 800.

-The team dominated the first round, defeating the Dutch team easily with a time of 3:43.2.
+The team dominated the first round, easily defeating the Dutch team with a time of 3:43.2.
 In the final, though, the Germans could not match the American team.
-Trieloff in third place when he started his leg, and finished five yards behind the second place Hungarian team.
+Trieloff was in third place when he started his leg and finished five yards behind the second-place Hungarian team.
 Braun was able to move into second place at the very end of the race, however, giving Trieloff a silver medal.

 Trieloff also competed in the 400 metres event, finishing second in his first round heat and not advancing to the final.